Travel is not just a visual experience.

-Run your hands over soft silks and glittering dresses in Tehran’s Grand Bazaar, plunge into a steamy bathhouse in Tbilisi, welcome the summer breeze on your face as you whizz around Beijing by bicycle, or crunch your feet over fresh Siberian snow in winter.
+Plunge into a steamy banya in Suzdal, welcome the summer breeze on your face as you whizz around Beijing by bicycle, or crunch your feet over fresh Siberian snow in winter.

 Soak up the obvious and the unusual sights.
-Gawk at the dazzling chandeliers and frescos that adorn the Metro ceilings underneath Russia, witness incredible vistas from mountaintop villages in Georgia, and open your eyes to the awe-inspiring wonders of Kazakhstan’s canyon-filled lands.
+Gawk at the dazzling chandeliers and frescoes that adorn the Metro ceilings underneath Russia, witness incredible vistas from the Great Wall of China, and open your eyes to the awe-inspiring wonders of Mongolia's endless steppe.

 No matter if you’re exploring the exotic or the familiar, there’s a sight that must top your list: people watch.
 Open your eyes and heart to the people of the region and your mind will surely follow.